Yandex Cloud

 9. Under Network settings, select:

-• Cloud network for the cluster.
+• Cloud network to host the cluster.

 Warning